 A sample of solvent extracted sunflower seed meal was purchased by STET for pilot testing.
 The sunflower meal was finely milled (dry) into two particle sizes, a coarser feed with a d50 = 70 micron, prepared with a hammer mill and a finer feed with a d50 = 25 micron, prepared with an air classified mill.
 The dry sunflower seed meal samples were then separated using the STET tribo-electrostatic belt separator.
 Subsamples of the negatively charged and positively charged products were measured for protein using the DUMAS method.

-Finely milled dry sunflower seed meal samples demonstrated excellent separation of protein.
+Finely milled dry sunflower seed meal samples demonstrated excellent sunflower protein separation.
 For the coarser (d50 = 70 micron) sample, the feed sample containing approximately 39% protein (dry basis) was separated into a product containing 52% protein and a by-product with a 29% protein, in a single pass through the separator.
 For the finer (d50 = 25 micron) sample, a product with a 54% protein content was generated, with a by-product with 25% protein, in a single pass through the separator.

 The tribo-electrostatic belt separator demonstrated the capability to process finely ground sunflower seed meal to significantly upgrade the protein content, making it more valuable as an animal feed.
 The STET tribo-electric belt separator offers many benefits for processing sunflower meal including continuous operation, a high feed rate of up to 15 tons per hour feed, low energy consumption, ease of operation and high mechanical reliability.